nthvi/public-repo/terraform-sample/basic-resource/README.md

 ```bash
 terraform -v
 ```

+After finishing the installation, add the "<your-directory>/terraform" folder path to PATH on the system environment configuration in your local machine.
+After these steps terraform command is ready to run.

 ### Gcloud
 In this sample, we will use Google  Cloud as Terraform provider, gcloud CLI is required.
 Skip this step if gcloud has been installed in your workspace.